-With reference to your feature on stories from and about the Dockyard Maties, I can recall quite a lot of incidents during my time in the "Yard".
+By 1909 the War Department had agreed to sell and negotiations entered into with the Corporation which gave an undertaking that the land was always to be used as a recall quite a lot of incidents during my time in the "Yard".
 I served 44 years altogether, 5 yrs in the Naval Store dept. and 39 years as a wireman in the Electrical department.
 When Sheerness Dockyard was closed, most of the personnel were transferred to Chatham.
 They used to come by train every day.